christophrumpel/christophrumpel.github.io/_posts/2016-11-27-How-I-refactor-to-collections.md

 <header>
 <a href="https://adamwathan.me/refactoring-to-collections">Refactoring to Collections</a> is a great book by Adam Wathan where he demonstrates, how you can avoid loops by using collections.
-It sounds great from the beginning, but you need to practice it, in order to be able to use in your own projects.
-This is why I refactored some conditional code of my older projects.
-I want to share these examples today.
+It sounds great from the beginning, but you need to practice it, in order to be able to use it in your own projects.
+This is why I refactored some of my older projects.
+I want to share these examples today with you.
 </header>

 <div class="note"><strong>Note:</strong> Code examples are from Laravel projects where collections are built-in.</div>